travisfw/Enlightened_Structure/Software_Zero/index.md

 collaboration](/ForkDiffMerge), [trust and reputation systems](/Trust_Exchange), [visual navigation of data](/Core_Network), and the [underlying data graph](/BaseParadigm) -- into one product release.
 We're calling it the "Minimal Awesome Product".
-That is, it's the basic elements of each of the Enlightened Structure project areas that make a great, useable, consumer-oriented web application to get the ball rolling.
+That is, it's the basic elements of each of the Enlightened Structure project areas that make a great, usable, consumer-oriented web application to get the ball rolling.
 This is just the beginning, but we want it to be a great beginning, with solid tech and features that are useful for *you*.

-Acedemic Applications
+Academic Applications
 ---------------------

 A primary application of the Enlightened Structure technology is the Massively Parallel Academic